-Israel following Gaza model? - IDF establishes ‘Yellow line’ in southern Lebanon
+Israel following the Gaza model?
+IDF establishes ‘Yellow line’ in southern Lebanon

 Netanyahu tells cabinet IDF maintains freedom of action along the yellow line

-Despite the entry of the ceasefire on Friday, the IDF has continued to strike Hezbollah forces deemed to be threatening its soldiers in southern Lebanon, the military announced Saturday.
+Despite the start of the ceasefire on Friday, the IDF has continued to strike Hezbollah forces deemed to be threatening its soldiers in southern Lebanon, the military announced on Saturday.

-The IDF further stated that Israeli forces in the area are not prohibited by the ceasefire from acting in self-defense, or to prevent harm to Israeli civilians in northern Israel.
+The IDF further stated that the ceasefire does not prohibit Israeli forces in the area from acting in self-defense or to prevent harm to Israeli civilians in northern Israel.

 In a similar way, the Israeli military maintains a presence in southern Lebanon, with the Yellow Line functioning as a de facto border between the Israeli forces and the communities of southern Lebanon.